Pandinosaurus/argilla/README.md

 ```

 🎉 You have successfully created your first dataset with Argilla.
 You can now access it in the Argilla UI and start annotating the records.
-Need more info, check out [our docs](https://docs.argilla.io/latest/).
+Need more info, check out [our docs](https://argilla-io.github.io/argilla/latest/).

 ## 🥇 Contributors

-To help our community with the creation of contributions, we have created our [community](https://docs.argilla.io/latest/community/) docs.
-Additionally, you can always [schedule a meeting](https://calendly.com/david-berenstein-huggingface/30min) with our Developer Advocacy team so they can get you up to speed.
+To help our community with the creation of contributions, we have created our [community](https://argilla-io.github.io/argilla/latest/community/) docs.

 <a  href="https://github.com/argilla-io/argilla/graphs/contributors">